Like us on Facebook

 You won’t know until you begin

-When tasked with writing lyrics for the new music that had just been presented by the Van Halens, Roth handled the assignment in typical rock star fashion: he asked his roadie, Larry Hostler, to chauffer him around town in Roth’s 1951 Mercury convertible, blasting the demo and waiting for inspiration to strike.
+When tasked with writing lyrics for the new music that had just been presented by the Van Halens, David Lee Roth handled the assignment in typical rock star fashion: he asked his roadie, Larry Hostler, to chaufer him around town in Roth’s 1951 Mercury convertible, blasting the demo and waiting for inspiration to strike.

-It was during this drive that Roth recalled watching a news report the previous evening about a man threatening to end his life by leaping from the top of the Arco Tower in Los Angeles.
+It was during this drive that Roth recalled watching a news report the previous evening about a man threatening to end his life by leaping from the top of the Arco Tower in Los Angeles, California.
+In an interview with Ultimate Classic Rock, he recalled:

-“Jump” was Van Halen’s biggest hit, but the new level of stardom that it thrust the band members into proved too much for the already thinly stretched relationship between the Van Halens and Roth.
+“Jump” was Van Halen’s biggest hit, but the new level of stardom it thrust the band into proved too much for the already thinly-stretched relationship between the Van Halens and David Lee Roth.
+Eddie had proven there was room in rock music for synthesizers and Roth had emerged as a triple threat of frontman, vocalist and, now, award-winning director for his work on the single’s music video.

 In the end, it was all too much for the band.
 The final straw was Roth’s solo EP, Crazy from the Heat, becoming an instant hit in 1985.
-He was dismissed from the band within weeks of its release.
+He was dismissed within weeks of its release.

-David Lee Roth and Eddie Van Halen of Van Halen performing at Red Rocks in 2015
+David Lee Roth and Eddie Van Halen performing on stage

-David Lee Roth and Eddie Van Halen perform at Red Rocks Amphitheatre on July 20, 2015 in Morrison, Colorado.
-(Photo Credit: Seth McConnell/The Denver Post via Getty Images)
+David Lee Roth and Eddie Van Halen perform at Red Rocks Amphitheatre in Morrison, Colorado, 2015.
+(Photo Credit: Seth McConnell / The Denver Post / Getty Images)

-In 2007 the original line-up sans bassist Michael Anthony (replaced by Eddie’s son Wolfgang) re-formed for a reunion tour and released one final Van Halen/Roth album, A Different Kind of Truth.
+In 2007, the original line-up, sans bassist Michael Anthony, came together for a reunion tour.
+They also released one final Van Halen/Roth album, A Different Kind of Truth.

 Bruce Fenton